gradle/gradle/subprojects/docs/src/docs/release/notes.md

 It is now possible to declare multiple task outputs with names from a single task property.
 Most tasks use singular output annotations (`@OutputFile` or `@OutputDirectory`) and are unaffected by this change.

-This change allows a plugin author to identify each output uniquely, so Gradle can accurately capture and restore a task's outputs when used with the upcoming [task output cache feature](userguide/task_output_cache.html).
+This change allows a plugin author to identify each output uniquely, so Gradle can accurately capture and restore a task's outputs when used with the upcoming [build cache feature](userguide/build_cache.html).
 Tasks declaring `@OutputFiles` or `@OutputDirectories` as `FileCollection`s (or any other type not implementing `Map`) will continue to work, but they will exclude the task from output caching.

 Example: